Register

 Draw Terrain Wall ( )

-Terrain wall types restrict movement and sound but only allows vision to partially pass through.
+Terrain walls block movement but allow vision, light, and sound to partially pass through.

 Draw Invisible Wall ( )

-Invisible wall types block movement and sound but do not affect vision.
+Invisible walls block movement but do not affect vision, light, or sound.

 Draw Ethereal Wall ( )

-Ethereal wall types block vision and sound but do not block movement.
+Ethereal walls block vision and light but do not block movement or sound.

 Draw Door ( )

-Doors function as default walls, but can be opened, allowing for movement, vision and sound to pass through them.
+Doors function like default walls when they are closed but can be opened.
+When open, they allow movement, vision, light, and sound to pass through them.

 Draw Secret Door ( )